cms-opendata-workshop/workshop-lesson-dataset-scouting/_episodes/04-what-is-in-the-data.md

 - "Some files may not have the information you're looking for"
 ---

+This part of the lesson will be done from within either a Docker container or VM.
+All commands will be typed inside that environment.

 ## edmXXX tools

 CMS uses a set of homegrown tools to interact with the **AOD** format, all of which are prefixed by **edm**, which